onepub-dev/nginx-le/cli/README.md

 A public web server may be behind a NAT however it MUST have port 80 and 43 open to the world to allow certbot to validate the server.

-Unfortunately you can't restrict the IP range that you webserver takes requests from as Certbot does not publish the IP addresses it uses.
+Unfortunately you can't restrict the IP range that your web server takes requests from as Certbot does not publish the IP addresses it uses.

-If this is a problem for you then you should use one of DNS Auth methods as these do not require your web server to exposed any ports.
+If this is a problem for you then you should use one of DNS Auth methods as these do not require your web server to expose any ports.

 # Private Web Server